-A: The answer depends on whether you own your inTEST shares directly (that is, you hold stock certificates or your shares are registered directly in your name with our transfer agent) or if your shares are held in a brokerage account or by another nominee holder.
+A: The answer depends on whether you own your inTEST shares directly (that is, you hold stock certificates that show your name as the registered stockholder) or if your shares are held in a brokerage account or by another nominee holder.

-If you own inTEST shares directly (i.e. you are the registered stockholder): your proxy is being solicited directly by us, and you can vote by paper, telephone or Internet, as described below, or you can vote in person if you attend the meeting.
+If you own inTEST shares directly: your proxy is being solicited directly by us, and you can vote by paper, telephone or Internet, as described below, or you can vote in person if you attend the meeting.

 If you vote by paper, please do the following: (1) sign and date the enclosed proxy card, (2) mark the boxes indicating how you wish to vote, and (3) return the proxy card in the prepaid envelope provided.
-If you sign your proxy card but do not indicate how you wish to vote, the proxies will vote your shares "FOR" each of the director nominees, "FOR" the approval of the amendment and restatement of the 2014 Stock Plan to increase the number of shares available under the 2014 Stock Plan, "FOR" the ratification of our independent registered public accounting firm, and, in their discretion, on any other matter that properly comes before the meeting.
+If you sign your proxy card but do not indicate how you wish to vote, the proxies will vote your shares "FOR" each of the director nominees, "FOR" each of Proposals 2 and 3, and, in their discretion, on any other matter that properly comes before the meeting.

 If you vote by telephone or over the Internet, you will find instructions on the enclosed proxy card that you should follow.
-There may be costs associated with telephonic or electronic access, such as usage charges from Internet access providers and telephone companies that must be paid by the stockholder.
+There may be costs associated with telephonic or electronic access, such as usage charges from Internet access providers and telephone companies, that must be paid by the stockholder.

 If you hold your inTEST shares through a broker, bank or other nominee: you will receive a voting instruction card directly from your broker, bank or other nominee describing how to vote your shares.
 If you receive a voting instruction card, you can vote by completing and returning the voting instruction card.
-If you fail to specify your voting instructions for the election of directors, or the amendment and restatement of the 2014 Stock Plan, your broker cannot direct the voting of your shares.
+If you fail to specify your voting instructions for the election of directors or for the approval of the 2014 Stock Plan, your broker cannot direct the voting of your shares in those matters.
 Therefore, please be sure to mark your voting choices on your voting instruction card before you return it.
 You may also be able to vote by telephone or via the Internet.
 Please refer to the instructions provided with your voting instruction card for information about voting in these ways.